wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-ai-builder-document-automation/includes/1-introduction.md

 This extracts data from the document using an AI Builder model.

-The Document Processor does the following:
+The "Document Processor" does the following:

   - It is triggered when a document is received and stored in the document queue, and is in the "extracting data" state.